-For individuals up to age 30 (and for those who have no other way of getting “affordable” health care), catastrophic plans are available.
+Catastrophic plans are available for individuals up to age 30.
 These plans are also known as "Minimum Coverage Plans".
 Coverage on these individual plans are below the minimum essential benefits threshold for standard Obamacare plans; however, this allowance was made primarily to make individual medical insurance from health care providers, like Kaiser Permanente, more affordable for young people.

 The Affordable Care Act requires that rates for people in their 60’s be no more than three times the rates of those in their 20’s.
 This has caused health insurance rates to go up for individuals in their 20’s.
 In order to offset this added expense, Health Care Reform has made special catastrophic plans available for those in their 20’s to help them lower their monthly premiums.
 These catastrophic plans give you lesser benefits, a higher deductible and a higher out-of-pocket maximum in exchange for lower monthly premiums.

 For assistance, call 1-800-514-0958 to reach Kaiser Permanente direct and to discuss your individual health insurance plan options.
 Representatives are available to calculate your subsidy and give you rates on the various personal health plans that are available for you.